Painting A Watercolor Still-Life: An Apple And Kiwis

 Step 10: Painting White Tissue Paper

 To create the texture of the surface that the fruit is resting on – in this case, tissue paper – add more blue to the Cobalt Blue and Black mix and begin painting the edges, folds, and cast shadows of the tissue paper.
-NOTE: You want to mix this color with plenty of water to make it a very light value.
+NOTE: You want to mix this color with plenty of water to make it a very light tone.

 Step 11: A Fruitful Finish

-Now it’s time for the final details.
+Now it’s time for the final details!
 With the size 7 brush, mix Burnt Umber with Viridian to create the darker areas of the cast shadows closest to the fruit.
 Switch to the size 2 synthetic brush and mix Burnt Sienna with Umber to paint the pit of the whole kiwi fruit and the fuzzy texture of the kiwi skin using a stippling brushstroke.